Why Prompts Are Not Authorization

 timeout: 120s

-Prompts are a necessary part of agent design — they shape the model's behavior, tone, and decision-making.
-But they are not, and never will be, authorization.
+Prompts are a necessary part of agent design: they shape the model's behavior, tone, and decision-making.
+But they are not authorization.
 Authorization is infrastructure.

-Learn more about AI agent security, read the Python integration guide, or get started with Claude agents.
+Read the AI agent security guide, read the Python integration guide, or wrap Claude tool calls.

 Related posts